usaid-cs/yesterday-i-learned/random.md

 - The less memory there is, each address *should* be faster to access.
 - 诸葛亮 isn't actually known for fighting.
 - Almost all methods to heat up a home without electricity involves [burning something](https://www.smartpreppergear.com/11-ways-to-heat-a-house-without-electricity/), except the sun and insulation.
+- "Batt" insulation is precut fibreglass or rock wool insulation.